-Traditional medicine treatment for Hashimoto’s
+Traditional medicine approach to Hashimoto’s disease treatment

-Functional medicine Hashimoto’s treatment
+Functional medicine approach to Hashimoto’s disease treatment

 Functional medicine treats Hashimoto’s as a potentially reversible condition.
 The holistic approach to Hashiomto’s disease treatment is focused on long-term healing and preservation of thyroid function.
 A functional medicine care plan for Hashimoto’s could include: